Your Star Wars Action Figures Could Be Worth Thousands: Here’s How to Sell Them

 - Tend to pay less than other options

-Examples include The Lost Toys in Dallas, TX; Toy Safari in Alameda, CA; and Busby Antiques and Collectibles in Orlando, FL.
+Examples include Toy Safari in Alameda, CA and Busby Antiques and Collectibles in Orlando, FL.
 Many online buyback companies also have brick and mortar stores, including Neat Stuff Collectibles in Middletown, NY; Kokomo Toys in Kokomo, IN; Comics N Toys in River Edge, NJ; Back to the Past in Livonia, MI; and Rogue Toys, which has multiple locations in Las Vegas and Portland, OR.

 We can’t list all the brick and mortar stores that buy Star Wars action figures, but you can search Google to find local toy stores, pawn shops, and flea markets.

 |Are your comic books worth anything?
 Find Out|